MetPX/sarracenia/docs/source/Reference/sr_post.7.rst

 DESCRIPTION
 -----------

-Sources create messages in the *sr_post* format to announce file changes.
+Sources create notification messages in the *sr_post* format to announce file changes.
 Subscribers read the post to decide whether a download of the content being announced is warranted.
-This manual page completely describes the format of those messages.
-The messages are payloads for an Advanced Message Queuing Protocol (AMQP) message bus, but file data transport is separate, using more common protocols such as SFTP, HTTP, HTTPS, or FTP (or other?).
+This manual page completely describes the format of those notification messages.
+The notification messages are payloads for an Advanced Message Queuing Protocol (AMQP) message bus, but file data transport is separate, using more common protocols such as SFTP, HTTP, HTTPS, or FTP (or other?).
 Files are transported as pure byte streams, no metadata beyond the file contents is transported (permission bits, extended attributes, etc...).
 Permissions of files on the destination system are upto the receiver to decide.

 With this method, AMQP messages provide a 'control plane' for data transfers.
-While each post message is essentially point to point, data pumps can be transitively linked together to make arbitrary networks.
+While each notification message is essentially point to point, data pumps can be transitively linked together to make arbitrary networks.
 Each posting is consumed by the next hop in the chain.
 Each hop re-advertises (creates a new post for) the data for later hops.
-The posts flow in the same direction as the data.
+The notification messages flow in the same direction as the data.
 If consumers permit it, report messages also flow through the control path, but in the opposite direction, allowing sources to know the entire disposition of their files through a network.